bleen/flo/README.md

- config-del        Delete configurations key for flo command config-get        Get configurations for flo command config-set        Set configurations for flo command git-init          Initialized proper git remotes NBCUOTS & Acquia help              Displays help for a command list              Lists commands new-release       Updates a version file (e.g. version.php), commits that change and tags the commit for release.
+ config-del        Delete configurations key for flo command config-get        Get configurations for flo command config-set        Set configurations for flo command git-init          Initializes proper git remotes for projects hosted on Acquia help              Displays help for a command list              Lists commands new-release       Updates a version file (e.g. version.php), commits that change and tags the commit for release.